ylxmf2005/Banquet-Management-System/README.md

 This project not only implements data validation at the front end, but also applies constraints at the database level.
 These measures ensure that operations such as  direct calls to backend method or direct execution of SQL commands do not compromise the integrity of the database.

-To reflect the raw database errors for troubleshooting purposes, the front end does not handle `SQLException` errors with additional custom processing.
+To reflect the raw database errors, the front end does not handle `SQLException` errors with additional custom processing.
 Instead, the exact `SQLException` error messages from the backend are displayed directly to the user.

 ### Backend